eXitHere/twoproblems/README.md

-This project for practise programming skill in python language
+This project for practise programming skills